Pupggerss/Sessions-Example/README.md

 The createSession method must be called on player join or login (preferably login) and close session must be called on player quit.

+##SAVE THE TO DATABASE IN INTERVALS OR EVERYTIME THE THE SESSION UPDATES USING AN EVENT